Transitioning Home from College for Summer

 Address Changes and Growth

 College is a time of immense growth, and it’s normal for both students and parents to evolve during the school year.
-When your child returns home, take the time to discuss the changes they’ve experienced—whether it’s in their academic interests, social circles, or personal growth.
+When your child returns home, take the time to discuss the changes they’ve experienced—whether it’s in their academic interests, social circles, or personal development.
 Ask about their college experiences, their future plans, and whether they still feel passionate about their chosen major.

 Utilize Mentoring Services for Extra Support